 Hard classical \rightarrow quantum extrapolation is implied by many natural quantum primitives, such as public-key quantum money and signatures with classical verification keys.
-Morally, such hard extrapolation task is simply the impossibility to sample the secret quantum state conditioned on the public classical verification key; the reduction simply formalizes this idea using standard techniques.
-In slightly more details,
+Morally, such hard extrapolation task is simply the impossibility to sample the secret quantum state conditioned on the public classical verification key.
+In more details,